Thoth's TruthA Soul's Journey Across the Universe

 Science’s failure to grasp the concept of two other major realms of existence, the mindal and spirit is debilitating to their efforts.
 The arrogance of promoting their agenda while being disingenuous and dismissive toward religious practices is a flaw that dilutes their credibility on numerous fronts and adds to the polarizing viewpoints the world is experiencing now, both politically and spiritually.

-History needs to travel back through the settled land it has created until it reaches the edge of the large desert it left behind.
-You might think there is nothing to see but hardpan and sand off in the shimmering distance.
-But if it looks back with purpose, images will appear, those mythological configurations that were left behind so long ago.
-Then it too can be places within the created landscape they created and all can move forward.
+Historians need to travel back through the settled land they have created until they reach the edge of the large desert (prehistory) they left behind.
+You might think there is nothing to see but hard-pan and sand, off in the shimmering distance.
+But if they look back with purpose, images will appear; those long forgotten or abandoned mythological configurations that were ignored and left behind so long ago.
+Then it too can be places within the landscape they created and all our history can move forward.
 This is there challenge.
 This is their paradigm.

 Mysticism teaches that spirit permeates all space and it is the cement that binds matter together.
 It also reminds us that there is something additional in our makeup, for we are also indwelled with a spirit essence.
 Many people recognize its presence; it’s the inner voice that we uncover in our search for the truth.
 It’s the master within; that which we have come to rely on, who gives us direction, consolation and consultation, often during troubling and difficult times.
 It’s what many seek; that quiet solitude of meditation and the opportunity to reconnect with an inner and higher self, often from a health and welfare standpoint but also for an unselfish desire to better ones material mind and higher self.
 Some would say it’s the most effective tool we possess in our short terrestrial life.